martinvicknair/greatsites.io/_pages/portfolio.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Win at the "CBD Near Me" web search!
-These sites are built on WordPress, and incorporate Google and Yelp reviews, Google Maps, Facebook, and properly deep-linked affiliate referrals.
+These sites are built on WordPress, and incorporate Google and Yelp reviews, Google Maps, Facebook, and properly deep-linked affiliate referrals for each product.
 Capture email addresses with online forms and offers.
 Drive local customers into your physical store, and online shoppers will appreciate the a smooth transition to the American Shaman online store.</p>
 <!-- /wp:paragraph -->

 <!-- wp:list -->